WyckoffCo/WebService/README.md

 2. Using a PAT for authentication / authorization.
 Improve authentication / authorization.
 3. Hardcoded org name of 'WyckoffCo'
 4. Webhook was manually created.
 Build script to create webhook for org.
+5. Current deployment to Azure is via VisualStudio publish.
+Add GitHub Actions for CI/CD deployment